jhub04/Findigo/README.md

   mvn spring-boot:run -Dspring-boot.run.profiles=test
   ```

    or configure your run configuration to use the spring dev profile in your chosen IDE.

+#### Admin user credentials (use on login)
+- Username: admin
+- Password: admin123

 ## Continuous Deployment
 Findigo is deployed at https://idatt2105-09.idi.ntnu.no, hosted on a dedicated virtual machine within the NTNU network.
 The application will remain online until the administrator at NTNU shuts it down.